 When word started spreading in 2017 that a young, two-way phenom from Japan wanted to make the jump to Major League Baseball, skepticism ran high.
 The last player to hit and pitch at an elite level was Babe Ruth.
 The idea that an athlete could accomplish the feat in the 21st century was unthinkable.

-Jump forward to 2022 and Shohei Ohtani — the reigning American League Most Valuable Player — is the face of baseball and MLB The Show 22’s cover star, a deserving honor for a once-in-a-generation player who has changed the sport, and baseball gaming, forever.
+Jump forward to 2022 and Shohei Ohtani — the reigning American League Most Valuable Player — is the face of baseball and MLB The Show 22’s cover star, a deserving honour for a once-in-a-generation player who has changed the sport, and baseball gaming, forever.

 Each season, the process of choosing a cover athlete for MLB The Show usually comes down to two or three possible candidates.
 After Ohtani turned in one of the most remarkable seasons in baseball history in 2021, the decision to put Ohtani on the cover was easy.